Key Takeaway

 Is compounded tirzepatide safe?

 Compounded tirzepatide is prepared by licensed US-based 503A compounding pharmacies under strict quality standards.
-It contains the same active ingredient and is prescribed by a licensed provider based on your individual health needs.
-It is important to only use a compounding pharmacy that follows FDA and state board of pharmacy regulations.
+It contains compounded formulations of the active ingredient and is prescribed by a licensed provider based on your individual health needs.
+It's important to only use a compounding pharmacy that follows FDA and state board of pharmacy regulations.

 Does insurance cover tirzepatide for weight loss?